- How long has ClearCorrect been around?

 ClearCorrect’s equivalent to a ClinCheck® is called a treatment setup.
 A treatment setup contains 3D models for each step of the treatment, representing the tooth movements that you prescribe.
 It includes images of every step in the treatment, provides an estimate of the number of steps and the amount of IPR that will be required (if necessary) and where engagers are located.

-ClearComm is our website for providers.
+The Doctor's Portal is our online case management tool for providers.
 It’s located at dr.clearcorrect.com.
-Currently, you can use ClearComm to approve treatment setups, print shipping labels, download forms, and update your contact information.
+Currently, you can use the Doctor's Portal to approve treatment setups, print shipping labels, download forms, and update your contact information.
 We plan to add additional case management features over time.

 Which classes of occlusion can be treated with ClearCorrect?